beanlab/byoLAD/README.md

 # byoLAD: Your code improvement buddy

-byoLAD augments your development experience by reviewing your code, identifying errors, adding documentation, and suggesting general improvements.
-Since byoLAD is open-source, you can modify prompts and other configurations to your liking.
+byoLAD augments your development experience by reviewing your code, explaining code, generating code, and chatting with your AI.
+Since byoLAD is open-source, you can modify prompts and other configurations to your liking. byoLAD stands for bring your own Large Language Model Augmented Development, so byoLAD is flexible to your customization.

 In addition, byoLAD enables you to use your own Large Language Model (LLM) API, so you can use your favorite AI and control how much you spend.
 We don't add any extra costs, and there are no extra parties looking at your data.
 You manage your account directly with your LLM provider.
 #### LLM Providers Currently Supported: